gnodwell/Guelph-Course-Selection-Manager/README.md

 To use the Web Application:

+Front-End:
 1. Start NGINX web server by typing "sudo systemctl start nginx".
-2. Using a browser navigate to "http://131.104.49.104/".
+2. Using a browser navigate to "https://131.104.49.104/".
-2. Stop NGINX web server by typing "sudo systemctl stop nginx".
+3. Stop NGINX web server by typing "sudo systemctl stop nginx".

+Back-End (uWSGI & Flask):
+1. Start uWSGI server by typing "sudo systemctl start api".
+2. Using a browser navigate to "http://131.104.49.104:5000" to view the API data.
+3. Stop uWSGI server by typing "sudo systemctl stop api".

+NOTE: when viewing the api @ "http://131.104.49.104:5000" this will only be accessible when you are on the same local network as the machine that is running the uWSGI server.